Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

 The proof is in Appendix \ref{s:p1}.

 Let us discuss the strategic concerns underlying the PCE in this game.
-Each firm $i$, when deciding about the quantity to produce and facing unknown demand, worries about two possibilities.
-It could be that the demand is actually very high, so the firm is losing profit by producing too little.
-The greatest such loss occurs when the demand is the highest, so $ P=\ol P$.
-Alternatively, it could be that the demand is actually very low, so the firm is losing profit by producing too much.
-The greatest such loss occurs when the demand is the lowest, so $ P=\ul P$.
+Each firm $i$, when facing unknown inverse demand and deciding about the quantity to produce, worries about two possible situations.
+It could be that the inverse demand is actually very high, so the firm is losing profit by producing too little.
+The greatest such loss occurs when the inverse demand is the highest, so $ P=\ol P$.
+Alternatively, it could be that the inverse demand is actually very low, so the firm is losing profit by producing too much.
+The greatest such loss occurs when the inverse demand is the lowest, so $ P=\ul P$.
 The firm thus chooses the best compromise $q_i^*$ that balances these two losses, assuming that the other firm follows its equilibrium strategy $q_{-i}^*$.

-\begin{remark} It is generally intractable to find a PBE in this game with such a rich set of possible demand functions.
-It can only be done under very specific, degenerate priors about the demand.
-For example, PBE can be found if the prior has support only on {\it linear} demand functions, $ P(q)=a-bq$.
-Note that when the slope is known, so $\ul b=\ol b=b$, and the intercept $a$ is uniformly distributed on $[\ul a,\ol a]$, then the firms' strategies in PBE and PCE are identical and given by $q_1^*=q_2^*=(\ul a+\ol a)/(6 b)$. \end{remark}
+\begin{remark} It is generally intractable to find a PBE in this game with such a rich set of possible inverse demand functions.
+It can only be done under very specific priors about the inverse demand.
+For example, PBE can be found if a prior describes the uncertainty about the parameters of the linear inverse demand function $ P(q)=a-bq$ \citep{Vives}. \end{remark}

 \begin{remark} Our equilibrium analysis can shed light on how the firms' behavior changes in response to increasing uncertainty.
-For comparative statics, let us consider as a benchmark a linear demand function $ P_0(q)=a_0-b_0q$.
-We normalize the constants $a_0$ and $b_0$ such that the monopoly profit is equal to 1, that is,
+For comparative statics, let us consider as a benchmark a linear inverse demand function $P_0(q)=a_0-b_0q$.
+We normalize constants $a_0$ and $b_0$ so that the monopoly profit is equal to 1, that is,

-Suppose that there is a small uncertainty of the magnitude $\eps$ about the demand relative to the benchmark.
+Suppose that there is a small uncertainty.
 Specifically, for $\eps>0$ let $P(q)$ satisfy \eqref{e:demand} where

 Denote by $q^\eps=(q^\eps_1,q^\eps_2)$ the strategies of the PCE as given by Proposition \ref{p:cournot}.
 We then obtain